che-incubator/chectl/README.md

   -r, --repository-url=repository-url                    Full address of backup repository.
 Format is identical to
                                                          restic.

-  -s, --snapshot-id=snapshot-id                          ID of a snapshot to restore from
+  -s, --snapshot-id=snapshot-id                          snapshot identificator to restore from.
+Value "latest" means
+                                                         restoring from the most recent snapshot.

+  -v, --version=version                                  Che Operator version to restore to (e.g. 7.35.1).
+If the flag
+                                                         is not set, restore to the current version.

   --aws-access-key-id=aws-access-key-id                  AWS access key ID

   --aws-secret-access-key=aws-secret-access-key          AWS secret access key

+  --backup-cr-name=backup-cr-name                        Name of a backup custom resource to restore from

   --backup-server-config-name=backup-server-config-name  Name of custom resource with backup server config

+  --batch                                                Batch mode.
+Running a command without end user interaction.

   --password=password                                    Authentication password for backup REST server

+  --rollback                                             Rolling back to previous version of Eclipse Che only if backup
+                                                         exists

   --ssh-key=ssh-key                                      Private SSH key for authentication on SFTP server